 Example 1: Comparison of N delivery from two adjacent locations

-Users can use the following to interactively identify a starting point for a flowpath of interest.
+Users can use the following to identify a starting point for a flowpath of interest.

-# Plot watershed with base R plot(st_geometry(niantic_data$huc)) # Select location on map for starting point using cursor and click pt <- unlist(locator(n = 1)) # Convert to sf POINT start_loc <- st_sf(st_sfc(st_point(pt), crs = aea)) # Generate the flowpath niantic_fp <- nsink_generate_flowpath(start_loc, niantic_data) # Plot flowpath plot(st_geometry(niantic_fp$flowpath_network), add = TRUE) # Summarize N removal along the flowpath niantic_removal <- nsink_calc_removal(niantic_data) # table of removal within flowpath segments niantic_fp_removal <- nsink_summarize_flowpath(niantic_fp, niantic_removal)
+# Plot watershed with base R plot(st_geometry(niantic_data$huc)) # Select location on map for starting point using cursor and click pt <- unlist(locator(n = 1)) # Convert to sf POINT start_loc <- st_sf(st_sfc(st_point(pt), crs = aea)) # Generate the flowpath interactively niantic_fp <- nsink_generate_flowpath(start_loc, niantic_data) # Plot flowpath plot(st_geometry(niantic_fp$flowpath_network), add = TRUE) # Summarize N removal along the flowpath niantic_removal <- nsink_calc_removal(niantic_data) # table of removal within flowpath segments niantic_fp_removal <- nsink_summarize_flowpath(niantic_fp, niantic_removal)

 Using this approach, we can compare the N delivery from two locations that are separated by approximately 900 meters.
 This example illustrates the importance of location with respect to landscape N sinks.
 Approximately 56% of the N that originates at point A is transported to the estuary vs. approximately 25% of the N that originates at point B (Figure 4).
 The difference is due to the different N sinks encountered along the way to the estuary.
 Most of the removal that occurs along flowpath A is due to flow through hydric (wetland) soils, with little removal occurring during flow along the downgradient stream network (Table 2).
 Flowpath B encounters a large pond along the way, significantly increasing residence time and N transformation (Table 3).
 These two currently undeveloped locations demonstrate the importance of understanding the landscape position and its role in the movement of N from source to outlet.
 If development were proposed in the western portion of this area (flowpath A), source controls could be advised, while the less “leaky”eastern region (flowpath B) underlines the importance of wetlands and slow moving water ways, such as ponds, that protect downstream waters by slowing flow and increasing opportunities for N transformation.